gaodp/gga-api/README.md

 ## General Structure

-The app will use express for its frontend, apricot to scrape data from the General Assembly website, kue (backed by redis) to queue up and process those jobs, and mongodb as the persistent datastore for information recorded.
+The app uses express for its frontend, apricot to scrape data from the General Assembly website, kue (backed by redis) to queue up and process those jobs, and mongodb as the persistent datastore for information recorded.